juju/docs/src/en/reference-constraints.md

     List of tags a MAAS machine must have for a service unit to be deployed on.
 See "tags" above.

+- networks

+    Comma-delimited list of networks that must be available to the machine.
+Networks that must not be available to the machine are prefixed with a "^".
+For example. "db,^dmz".
+    This was only supported by MAAS.

 - os-scheduler-hints